alexnormand/alexnormand.com/contents/blog/2014/03/09-show-hide-an-element-and-add-remove-classes-from-an-element-with-snapsvg/index.md

 These last couple of weeks I've been working a lot with [Snap.svg](http://snapsvg.io).
-Snap.svg is a revamped version of [Raphael](http://raphaeljs.com) which ony supports modern browsers, i.e. those who fully support [SVG](http://www.w3.org/TR/SVG/).
+Snap.svg is a revamped version of [Raphael](http://raphaeljs.com) which only supports modern browsers, i.e. those who fully support [SVG](http://www.w3.org/TR/SVG/).
 This allows Snap.svg to support all of SVG's cool features such as masking, clipping, groups, ...

 <span class="more"></span>